QuantGen/symDMatrix/README.md

 [![Travis-CI Build Status](https://travis-ci.org/QuantGen/symDMatrix.svg?branch=master)](https://travis-ci.org/QuantGen/symDMatrix)

-**Contact**: Gustavo de los Campos (gdeloscampos@gmail.com)

-symDMatrix is an R package that provides memory-mapped distributed symmetric matrices.
+symDMatrix is an R package that provides symmetric matrices assembled from memory-mapped blocks.

 A symmetric matrix is partitioned into blocks as follows:

 | G11 | G12 | G13 |
 |:---:|:---:|:---:|
 | G21 | G22 | G23 |
 | G31 | G32 | G33 |

-Because the matrix is assumed to be symmetric (i.e., Gij=Gji), only the upper-triangular blocks are stored.
+Because the matrix is assumed to be symmetric (i.e., Gij equals Gji), only the upper-triangular blocks are stored.
 Each block is stored as a flat file using an `ff` object.

 The package defines the class and multiple methods that allow treating this memory-mapped matrix as a standard RAM matrix.

-Internally, a symDMatrix object is an S4 class with the following slots:
+Internally, a `symDMatrix` object is an S4 class with the following slots:

-* `@names` (character) names of rows and columns
 * `@data` (list) each element of the list is an ff object
 * `@centers` (numeric) column-means used in the computation of the matrix
 * `@scales` (numeric) column-standard deviations used to scale the matrix